coders4help/volunteer_planner/README.md

   3. `\q`
 9. Copy man.py to manlocal.py and fill in [USERNAME], [PASSWORD]  as well as an email address (has to be gmail) the corresponding gmail password in the appropriate places in that file.
 10. Run the server by running `./manlocal.py runserver`

+## The Project

+We use less for precompiling css. the less files you will find in scheduler/static/bootstrap/less/project.less

+To make this work you can just initialize the folder with "npm install -g" and then let grunt watch for changes